Krishna Raja Wadiyar IV: Early years

+Krishnaraja Wadiyar IV (standing, centre) with his brother and sisters, 1895.
+Left to right: Krishnajammanni, Kanteerava Narasimharaja Wadiyar, Chaluvajammanni, Krishnaraja Wadiyar IV, Jayalakshmammanni.

 Krishnaraja Wadiyar IV was born on 4 June 1884 in Mysore Palace as the son of Maharaja Chamarajendra Wadiyar X and Maharani Kempananjammanni Devi.
 After the sudden death of his father in Calcutta in 1894, the widowed queen mother Kempananjammanni Devi ruled the state as regent from 1895 to 1902, until Krishnaraja Wadiyar reached the age of maturity on 8 August 1902.
 Upon accession to the throne, he became the fourth king of Mysore by the name, hence known in the vernacular language Kannada as Nalwadi Krishnaraja Wadiyar (the qualifying prefix nālvaḍi means "the fourth").

 The maharaja had his early education and training at Lokaranjan Palace in Mysore under the direction of P. Raghavendra Rao.
 In addition to Western studies, he was instructed in Kannada and Sanskrit.
 He was taught horse-riding and Indian and Western classical music.
 His early administrative training was imparted by Sir Stuart Fraser of the Bombay Civil Service.
 The study of the principles of jurisprudence and methods of revenue administration was supplemented by extensive tours of the state during which he gained immense knowledge of the nature of the country which he was later to govern.